Alexander Nybo

-Alexander Jungklas Nybo (born 12 April 1995) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Randers FC.
+Alexander Jungklas Nybo (born 12 April 1995) is a Danish retired professional footballer who played as a goalkeeper.

 Career

 Randers FC

 Nybo joined Randers FC in the summer 2009 from Sønderhald IF as a U-15 player.
 At the age of 16, Nybo was already training with the first team squad in Randers and in the 2014–15 season, he was promoted to the first team squad.

 Nybo was on the bench for Randers in October 2014 against OB in the Danish Superliga.

 Hobro IK

 On 6 July 2015, 20-year old Nybo joined fellow league club, Danish Superliga side Hobro IK, on a two-year contract, where he was signed to substitute for Jesper Rask.
-He got his debut on 2 September 2015 against Vejle Boldklub in the Danish Cup.
+He made his debut on 2 September 2015 against Vejle Boldklub in the Danish Cup.
 The match went on to penalty shootout, where Nybo saved the decisive penalty kick.

 Nybo got his Danish Superliga debut on 15 May 2016 against OB, where he also saved a penalty in the game, which Hobro won 1–0.
 Nybo also started the game a week later against Brøndby IF.
 He made a total of four appearances in his first season in Hobro.

 In the 2016–17, Nybo made two appearances, both in the Danish Cup.